 2021/22 | • | 440 | 14.3% | 13.2% | 15.7% | 19.6% | 24.2% |

-The percentage of women with multiple births in Hull is lower than England.
-As the rate of premature births is higher in Hull compared to England, it is perhaps not surprising that the percentage of babies born with a low birth weight is higher in Hull compared to England.
-Among babies born to term (after 37 complete weeks of pregnancy) the percentage with a low birth weight in Hull is comparable to England.
+As the rate of premature births (per 1,000 births) is higher in Hull compared to England, it is perhaps not surprising that the percentage of babies born with a low birth weight is higher in Hull compared to England.
+Among babies born to term (after 37 complete weeks of pregnancy) the percentage with a low birth weight in Hull is higher than England for 2022.

 The rate of multiple births figure is per 1,000 maternities.
 Premature births is the number of births with a gestational age between 24-36 weeks and all stillbirths (also 24+ weeks gestational age) given as a rate per 1,000 live births and stillbirths.